Infinite-Nomic/Infinite-Nomic/The-Constitution.rst

 Proposals each have an ID number, a name, and a body of text.
 Proposals can be either rule change proposals, Archivist application proposals, or any other kind of proposal defined by other rules.
 On each of their turns, players can submit one main proposal.
 When a proposal is passed, any actions described in its text are carried out, except as described elsewhere in the ruleset.
 When a proposal is failed, none of its actions are carried out in any capacity.
 Proposals cannot describe changes to happen at any time other than the instant the proposal is passed.

+Proposals have ID numbers.
+Whenever a player submits a proposal to #proposals, they shall label it with its ID number.
+Each proposal's ID number is the last proposal's ID number plus one.
+The first proposal of each game has proposal number 1, regardless of the previous proposal's ID number.

 A rule change proposal describes one or more rule changes (see 1§).
 Rule changes in rule change proposals can be referred to by the ID number of their main proposal, plus a single letter, which is assigned in alphabetical order based on the order the rule change came in the proposal.
 If a rule change in a rule change proposal attempts to change something that is irrelevant to the issues addressed by the majority of the proposal, that rule change does not take effect when the proposal is passed.